 The update to the installation is now complete.
-An option is provided to launch Altium Designer when you exit the Installer, enabled by default.
-Simply click Finish to exit the wizard.
+An option is provided to launch Altium Designer when you exit the Installer, which is enabled by default.
+Click Finish to exit the wizard.

 Uninstalling Altium Designer is performed using the Altium Designer Uninstaller.
 This wizard-based uninstaller is accessed from the standard Programs and Features page (accessed from the Control panel in Windows 7 and above).
-Simply right-click on the entry for Altium Designer and use the Uninstall command from the context menu.
+Right-click on the entry for Altium Designer and use the Uninstall command from the context menu.